danbarbarito/LogBFF/README.md

 # LogBFF

 Powerful log viewer packed into a single binary

+---

+Status: **Pre-Alpha**

+(Not ready to be used)

+---